mpapazog/meraki-splash-profiling/README.md

-# Meraki Splash Page with Group Policies
+# Meraki Splash Page with Group Policies and client device profiling
-A simple NodeJS applicaiton using Express with Handlebars
+A simple NodeJS application using Express with Handlebars

+Based on code by @dexterlabora.
+The code has been adapted as follows:
+* configs.js: Requires organizationId instead of networkId.
+Supports 2 separate Group policies, one for Corporate access and one for BYOD
+* index.js: Includes code for profiling clients to BYOD/Workstations.
+Feel free to modify the code to tune it to better detect your client devices
+* login.js: Resolves networkId based on AP MAC address.
+Uses profiling information to set differentiated policies

+# Original documentation by dexterlabora:

 ![screenshot](./screenshots/splash-screenshot.png "Splash Page")